 An introductory survey of theories, topics, and applications in psychology.
 Courses cover a wide range of classic and contemporary topics in psychology, including brain and behavior, thinking and intelligence, and psychological disorders.
 The 157 course emphasizes social science methodology and, therefore, students will conduct basic studies to address psychological questions using appropriate research methods.
 Credit granted for either PSYC 156 or PSYC 157, not both.
-Section 72195 also satisfies the LO 2 Critical Thinking Seminar Requirement.
+Section 71710 also satisfies the LO2 Critical Thinking Seminar and is reserved for Professor Chamber's advisees.